|A quarter of a century, more or less|

 We weren't there yet.
 The game 'worked' but the entering stage seemed to lack solidity.
 All proceedings in this 'free feeding' environment seemed dominated by tactics with no strategical anchors.
 We must have played for an hour or so, both feeling we were near but neither satisfied with the games erratic behaviour.
 I was sure however that the rule must exist and that we'd find it eventually.
 And we did.

 The problem was clearly in the ad lib feeding, which prevented something like a 'position' to even arise.
 But preventing capture was out of the question.
 Capture was the binding factor between the entering and movement stages and thus part of the backbone of the whole mechanism.
 Then a thought hit me: what if it were dependent on the opponent's move, whether or not I would be allowed to feed?
-What if I needed his consent?
-And how would he give his consent?
-By attacking me!.
-That would be a clear indication that he was willing to take the risk of capturing my men.
-That being the case, I would be at liberty, of course, to enter anywhere.
-Reversely, as long as he would refrain from attacking any of my pieces, I wouldn't have the right to feed.
+What if by attacking me, that is: by threatening a direct capture, he would allow me to enter anywhere?
+What if I wouldn't be able to feed as long as he would refrain from attacking any of my pieces?

 It was an 'AHA-Erlebnis'.
 Eureka!
 It immediately gave the entering stage the solidity sought for, without affecting capture as a binding factor, or the shadowpiece as a strategical factor.
 It also implied, as soon came to light, that black and white would not have quite the same objectives in the entering phase - but you can read about that in the Emergo section.

 Opposition clearly was an important weapon, so we decided for a board that would support is as much as possible.
 That turned out to be a diagonal plane without tric-trac corners.
-Thus the 9x9 board came to be, with twelve men per player - more than enough to get the game to a full display of its infinite intricacies.
+Thus the 9x9 board came to be, with twelve men per player - more than enough to get the game to fully display its infinite intricacies.

 Where Bushka is karate, and Dameo is judo, Emergo this is wrestling!